sparticlesteve/sea19-dl-tutorial/README.md

 **`utils/`** - contains additional useful code for the training script, e.g. custom callbacks, device configuration, and optimizers logic.

+**`notebooks/`** - contains the single-node training demo Jupyter notebook and a scaling analysis notebook.

 ## Hands-on walk-through

-Go through the following steps as directed by the tutorial presenters.
+We will go through the following steps to inspect and run the examples.
-Discuss the questions with your neighbors.

-### Single node training example
+### Single node training notebook

 We will start with single node training of a simple CNN to classify images from the CIFAR10 dataset.